 It is a term that describes the way APIs can positively affect an organization’s profitability.
 In some organizations like Salesforce.com, APIs contribute to more than 50% of total revenue.
 There was a time when only software professionals knew about APIs.
 Today, C-level executives are aware of the financial impact that APIs can have, and companies are generating revenue by exposing APIs as business building blocks for third-party applications.
 This awareness is a result of the following trends highlighting the API economy:

 - APIs as part of digital transformation strategies

 Forrester predicts that, by 2020, companies will invest around $3 billion in API management.

 This indicates the importance showered on API management.
 It highlights a very important fact that at the core of companies’ transformation strategy lies the user experience, and APIs play the meatier role of ensuring that these experiences are consistent among all the different channels of the company.
-The reason why APIs get the lion’s share of attention is because it enables quick deployment of apps in a repeatable way, leading to faster pace of delivery.
+The reason why APIs get the lion’s share of attention is because it enables quick deployment of apps in a repeatable way, leading to the faster pace of delivery.
 Additionally, APIs can reduce the cost of change and help enterprises achieve operational efficiencies.

 - APIs’ role in creating business models